 “My Dad blogged about that last year, you asshole.”

 “Shit.
 You’re right.
 I did.
+Damn it.
 Okay, how about this: Before you moved out of the house, we had a Twilight Zone marathon every year on Christmas Eve.
 You loved that one episode, where the guy yelled about it being a cookbook and all.”

 “I’m pretty sure I shared that on Facebook.
 I shared everything we streamed on Netflix.”

 “Damn it.
 We never really kept much private in our family, did we?
 Let’s see, what else can I come up with–”